LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

     * Put the pod in a not-turned-on-but-door-is-closed microwave.
     * Put the pod in a faraday bag, if you own one.

 Ok.
 Have the pod nice and ignorant?
 Good.
 Now press the "Deactivate Pod" button.
-It might take a few attempts, and you might see some failure messages about how the deactivation failed (of course it did...we hid the pod!)
+It will take a few attempts, and you will see some failure messages about how the deactivation failed (of course it did...we hid the pod!)
 Eventually, you'll be given an "Pair a new pod" button that you'll want to use.

 Press the "Pair a new pod" button.
 The instructions start with "fill a new pod with insulin"...BUT DO NOT!
 Instead, bring that beeping pod back to the hearing range.
 Turn that RileyLink back on if you turned it off.
 Once you get the RileyLink on and the pod back in range, you'll just press the **Pair** button and hopefully you'll find success with the process.